Sunscreen, Towel and A Beach Soccer Ball Anyone?

 You won't know how much you will love kicking your new ball around the sand until you try it, I hope you are a skillful player because those are the players who can really make things happen on the sand.

 Grab your new beach ball and find everything you need to know about it here.

 What Is A Beach Soccer Ball Made Of?

 Typically there are 5 components to a quality beach soccer ball.
 No matter the brand or where it is made look for these components to know if you are getting a ball that will play and last like a pro ball.

-2. Reinforced 2nd layer - you won't be able to see this layer but make sure after you push the soft part of the outer layer you can feel another layer pressed up against it.
+- You won't be able to see this layer but make sure after you push the soft part of the outer layer you can feel another layer pressed up against it.

-3. Foam cover - the foam allows for a softer more comfortable contact from the ball to your bare foot.
+- The foam allows for a softer more comfortable contact from the ball to your bare foot.

 Weight, material, water absorption and feel to a name a few.
 Although the basic round ball you put in the net never changes from outdoor to indoor to beach there are some differences you want to make sure you know about before diving head first into the sand.

 - Although it is still a size 5 you will find the beach soccer ball to be a touch lighter than your typical outdoor ball.

 - There is less stitching and the balloon layer isn't as thick which will make for a slightly lighter ball.